claeubli/data-quality-test/README.md

 - Numeric: Ensuring that the numerical value lays between a lower and an upper bound.

 In order to run the domain tests we need to specify the table path, affected field name and domain test type in a seperate table.
 Once this is specified we can run the domain test.
-If there is violoation of the constraint a new record will be created in the table.
+If there is violoation of the constraint a new record will be added to the domain test table.